Spotlight Lucky 15: four horses to back on Monday

 - Nap of the day: best horse racing tips for the day's five meetings

-- The Punt Acca: Harry Wilson's three horse racing tips at Southwell and Wolverhampton on Monday
+- The Punt Acca: Matt Rennie's three horse racing tips from Carlisle and Ripon on Monday

 - Monday's free racing tips: six horses to consider putting in your multiple bets

-- Windsor Placepot tips: Robbie Wilders' picks for the £50,000 guaranteed pool
+- Carlisle Placepot picks: Richard Birch makes his selections for the £50,000 guaranteed pool

+- Harry Wilson has banged in 6-5 and 5-1 winners and has more tips for every race on ITV4 on Sunday

 - Nap of the day: best horse racing tips for the day's five meetings

-- The Punt Acca: Harry Wilson's three horse racing tips at Southwell and Wolverhampton on Monday
+- The Punt Acca: Matt Rennie's three horse racing tips from Carlisle and Ripon on Monday

 - Monday's free racing tips: six horses to consider putting in your multiple bets

-- Windsor Placepot tips: Robbie Wilders' picks for the £50,000 guaranteed pool
+- Carlisle Placepot picks: Richard Birch makes his selections for the £50,000 guaranteed pool

+- Harry Wilson has banged in 6-5 and 5-1 winners and has more tips for every race on ITV4 on Sunday